Index fund: Economic theory

+Some legal scholars have previously suggested a value maximization and agency-costs theory for understanding index funds stewardship.

 Fees

 The lack of active management generally gives the advantage of much lower fees compared to actively managed mutual funds and, in taxable accounts, lower taxes.
 In addition it is usually impossible to precisely mirror the index as the models for sampling and mirroring, by their nature, cannot be 100% accurate.
-The difference between the index performance and the fund performance is called the "tracking error", or, colloquially, "jitter."
+The difference between the index performance and the fund performance is called the "tracking error", or, colloquially, "jitter".

 Index funds are available from many investment managers.
 Some common indices include the S&P 500, the Nikkei 225, and the FTSE 100.
 Less common indexes come from academics like Eugene Fama and Kenneth French, who created "research indexes" in order to develop asset pricing models, such as their Three Factor Model.
 The Fama–French three-factor model is used by Dimensional Fund Advisors to design their index funds.
 Robert Arnott and Professor Jeremy Siegel have also created new competing fundamentally based indexes based on such criteria as dividends, earnings, book value, and sales.